canalplus/rx-player/doc/api/Miscellaneous/presentationTimeOffset.md

 What the client has to do here is:

-- begin to play at 0 secods
+- begin to play at 0 seconds
 - ask the right segments, by adding this offset to the one it thinks it needs
 - remove the offset from the segment before decoding it